New to Yoga?

 - Switch your phone to silent (not vibrate) and leave it with your belongings in the coat cupboard near the door.

-- You don’t need to bring any special equipment – it’s all provided for you (the exception is during COVID, please click here for more info on that).
+- You don’t need to bring any special equipment – it’s all provided for you (and yes, in a COVID-Safe way!)

 Choosing a class can also be tricky, especially if you don’t know all the terminology.
 Here are a few hints:

 - All classes are beginner-friendly unless stated otherwise.

-- Classes are small, safe and personal – a maximum of six in any class (four during Covid).
+- Classes are small, safe and personal – a maximum of six in any class.